Version 2.0 — Released April 2026

 3.3 Rate Development and Review

-Rates and service charges shall be developed from documented costs, applied consistently across rate categories, and reviewed regularly to ensure accuracy and fairness.
+Rates and service charges shall be developed from documented costs and operational data, applied consistently across rate categories, and reviewed regularly to ensure accuracy and fairness.

 The Superintendent or designee shall: